srbarrios/FailTale/README.md

     python run_client.py --config examples/uyuni/uyuni.yaml --test-report examples/uyuni/test_report.txt --test-failure examples/uyuni/test_failure.txt
     ```

-### How to Use the Docker Setup (Ollama + FailTale Server)
+### How to Use the Docker Setup (FailTale Server container)

-This guide explains how to build and run the Docker container that includes both the Ollama service (with pre-pulled models) and your FailTale Flask server.
+This guide explains how to build and run the Docker container that includes the FailTale Flask server.
-Warning: For now, avoid using the Docker setup for production, it performs poorly.

 #### Prerequisites